Skip to content

 Leadership Academy*

-The leadership academy is set to take place in March 2023 in Cape Town, South Africa.
+The leadership academy takes place in person.
 All participants in the program will be expected to attend.
 Air fare, transportation, accommodations and meals will be provided.

 Financial Support*